Uralstech/Utils.Singleton/Documentation/index.md

 ## Installation

 This *should* work on any reasonably modern Unity version.
-Built and tested in Unity 6000.0.26f1 (Unity 6).
+Built and tested in Unity 6.0.

 # [OpenUPM](#tab/openupm)